JHaugaard/refine-workflow-2/ci-cd-implement/README.md

 5. **Generate CD** - Create deployment workflow and scripts for the target platform
 6. **Document secrets** - Create CICD-SECRETS.md with all required secrets and setup instructions
 7. **Summarize** - Present what was created with clear next steps

 ---

+## Standalone Capability

+This skill can be invoked independently on any project with a deployment target.
+If `.docs/deployment-strategy.json` is not available, the skill analyzes the project structure and asks about deployment target conversationally.

+If using the workflow system, invoke `workflow-status` to see recommended next steps.

+---